carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

     - Presence of SQL code
     - Presence of a script
 - Pay for what you use, based on the number of rules you have and requests your applications receive.
+- Use Case: A website runs on Amazon EC2 instances in an Auto Scaling group behind an Application Load Balancer (ALB) which serves as an origin for an Amazon CloudFront distribution.
+An AWS WAF is being used to protect against SQL injection attacks.
+A review of security logs revealed an external malicious IP that needs to be blocked from accessing the website.
+What should a solutions architect do to protect the application? ==> Create a Rule to block request based on the malicious IP addresses.

 ### AWS Firewall Manager